What is Decree 591

 On 1 Dec 2011, the revised “Regulations on the Control over Safety of Hazardous Chemicals” (a.k.a Decree 591) came into force.
 As the key piece of legislation on management of hazardous chemicals, it regulates hazardous chemicals through the entire supply chain, ranging from manufacture and importation to distribution and storage, transportation and use.
 The implementation of Decree 591 demonstrates the authorities’ intention to strengthen the safety controls governing hazardous chemicals in China, to prevent and reduce accidents, and to protect life, property and the environment.
 Enterprises involved in the hazardous chemicals industry should be fully aware of a spectrum of key obligations under this regulation, including:

-· License and permit required of hazardous chemicals production, use, operation (including distribution, storage and transport) as well as the
+License and permit required of hazardous chemicals production, use, operation (including distribution, storage and transport)

-Decree 591 is the revised edition of the formal State Council Decree 344, which came into effect in 2002.
-The diagram on the left illustrates the major milestones in the developmental history of China’s HazChem management (see figure 1).
+Decree 591 took effect on December 1, 2011, which is the revised edition of the formal State Council Decree 344 (commenced in 2002).
+The diagram above illustrates the major milestones in the developmental history of China’s HazChem management (see figure 1).
 Both Decree 591 and Decree 344 could date back to the 1987 “Regulation on the management of hazardous goods”.
 Compared with the 1987 version consisting of 42 articles, Decree 591 has been expanded to 102 articles, supported with 4 administrative measures regulating the manufacture, use, operation and dozens of technical standards on GHS implementation.
 Major updates in Decree 591 have been made in the following aspects:

 Authorities